Milwaukee bridge/Grayland Station

 Progress

-As of March 2024, the project is 74% complete.
-The bridge abutments and pier are complete, and the structural steel is close to completion.
-The precast retaining walls are approximately 95% complete and the ramps, stairs, and foundations for the new inbound station are approximately 90% complete.
+As of late June 2024, the project is 80% complete.
+The new bridge and precast retaining walls are complete and the ramps, stairs, and foundations for the new inbound station are complete.

-Milwaukee Avenue will remain closed at Kilbourn Avenue until early July 2024.
-The road was expected to be open by the end of December 2023 but permitting delays and the onset of winter will push back the reopening until June.
+Milwaukee Avenue will remain closed at Kilbourn Avenue until late July 2024.
+The road was expected to be open by the end of December 2023 but permitting delays and unforeseen ground obstructions that were encountered will push back the reopening until late July.

 Bicycle and pedestrian traffic are rerouted along Addison Street and Kilbourn Avenue, and protected bike lanes are in place on Addison during the closure.